UAA-EQLNES/ARTF-Data-Receiver/README.md

 **Step 4**

-The next few steps assume that the LinkSprite Sim900 GSM shield is using the default baudrate of 19200.
+The next few steps assume that the LinkSprite Sim900 GSM shield is using the default baud-rate of 19200.

-The data receiver expects the GSM shield to listen at a baudrate of 115200.
+The data receiver expects the GSM shield to listen at a baud-rate of 115200.
 Any slower and incoming text messages may become garbled.

 Make sure the jumpers on the shield are set to hardware serial and that the